pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

         $$\mathcal{A}_1 \times \mathcal{A}_2 \times \mathcal{A}_3 \times \mathcal{A}_4 \times \mathcal{A}_5$$

         -   You have $n - 1$ choices for which matrix to multiply first.
-        -   This is starting to define subproblems.
+        -   This is starting to define suboblems.
-        -   If you've made the choice that the way you're going to make this product is split the first one from the others, then you're going to be able to decided how to compute the next one.
+        -   If you've made the choice that the way you're going to make this oduct is split the first one from the others, then you're going to be able to decided how to compute the next one.
 This form a tree.
         -   If you write this ut, you'll see that you're performing the same operation again and again. *What does this make a computer scientist think?*
             **Caching!
 Woo!**
-        -   You need to follow a bottom-up approach.
+        -   You need to follow a bottom-up apoach.
-        -   The useful way to represent it is the matrix of cost operations.
+        -   The useful way to reesent it is the matrix of cost operations.

--   Lets say you have have to compute the product of matrices from $\mathcal{A}_i$ to $\mathcal{A}_j$.
+-   Lets say you have have to compute the oduct of matrices from $\mathcal{A}_i$ to $\mathcal{A}_j$.
     -   You need to split these things into two subsets, that is:
         $$\mathcal{A}_{i} \cdots \mathcal{A}_{k - 1}$$